chitrabarla/SMS-Spam-Classification/README.md

 Pre-Requisites:
  1. Install Jupyter Notebook.
- 2. The latest versions of the following libraries should be installed: pandas, numpy, scipy, matplotlib.pyplot, seaborn, sklearn, nltk, wordcloud
+ 2. The latest versions of the following libraries should be installed: pandas, numpy, scipy, matplotlib, seaborn, sklearn, nltk, wordcloud